 14. Remember how you got through depression in the past

-I remind yourself of my past successes at battling depression and repeat what has worked for me.
+I remind myself of my past successes at battling depression and repeat what has worked for me.

 15. Most importantly, but most difficult, do not give up